GillesZunino/insomnia-plugin-azure-ad-authentication/README.md

    ![Authorization code with PKCE template tag properties](images/tag-auth-code.png)

-When using this flow, the Scopes accepts a space separated list of Microsoft Entra ID permission like `openid offline_access`.
+When using this flow, the Scopes accepts a space separated list of Microsoft Entra ID permissions like `openid offline_access`.

 ## Client Credentials - Shared secret
 This flow permits a web service (confidential client) to use its own credentials, instead of impersonating a user, to authenticate when calling another web service.
 The client presents a pre-established shared secret.
 This flow is not recommended in production.
 Create a shared secret in Microsoft Entra ID and paste the secret in the 'Shared Secret' field.